devstructure/doubledown/README.md

 ## SEE ALSO

 `doubledown` was written to make it easier for DevStructure users to use Textmate and other IDEs but it's far from the only way to skin the cat.
-See <http://docs.devstructure.com/working_remotely> for more options.

 doubledown-fsevents(1) watches a directory and relays changes.
 It is called by `doubledown`.